Skip to main content

 Michael "Mikey" Hallenbeck died from injuries sustained in the accident.
 The second firefighter was treated at the ER and released.
 Mikey was very proud that he had taken the initiative to train to become a firefighter.
 It was his first season as an OC-36 crew member and crew members recalled his enthusiasm for this opportunity to gain firsthand experience.

 Because hazard trees are so common, exposure to them feels normal.
 However, the Sierra Fire and many other similar tragic incidents reveal that our exposure to them should be anything but normal.
 Normalization of exposure to these hazards can foster a bias for action.
-During the week of remembrance, we owe it to Mikey and all the firefighters who have gone before us to have open, honest conversations about how and when we engage.
+During the Week of Remembrance, we owe it to Mikey and all the firefighters who have gone before us to have open and honest conversations about how and when we engage.

 Discussion: